phucide/Web-Application-Development/README.md

 The platform is referenced by the design and function of famous websites such as Amazon, eBay, Shopee,…

 ## 2.2.
 Platform and Tool Review
-Programming language: HTML/ CSS/ Java Script
+Programming language: HTML/ CSS/ Java Script/ JSP/ Servlet

 Database management system: MySQL to export and import database